yanghengtang/tp/docs/DeveloperGuide.md

 **Implementation**

 The View Patient mechanism is facilitated by `ModelManager`.
-It extends `Model` and stores the appointment, doctor and patient to be shown as `selectedPatient`, `selectedPatient` and `selectedPatient` respectively.
+It extends `Model` and stores the appointment, doctor and patient to be shown as `selectedAppointment`, `selectedDoctor` and `selectedPatient` respectively.
 Additionally, it implements the following operations:

 - `ModelManager#getSelectedAppointment()`  —  Returns the Appointment currently selected in the Model.
 - `ModelManager#updateSelectedAppointment()`  —  Sets the selected Appointment currently in the Model.